 Thanks to the struggles of progressive women like those aforementioned and other unsung heroines and heroes, women have had some autonomy to make decisions on their own.

 Nevertheless, today some of the same challenges women faced pre-August 18, 1920, are still in play..
 It is inconceivable that in 2018 women would still be at risk of losing the right to make decisions as it relates to their own bodies.

 Yet the looming confirmation battle of potential Supreme Court Justice Brett Kavanaugh poses exactly those same risks and far worse, not just for all women including white women but also for all people of color.

-The shocking truth is that white women has benefitted from the struggles of progressives outside of the narrow confines of reproductive rights.
-The civil rights won which allow them the right to vote, own property and handle their own money did not come without much fight.
+The shocking truth is that white women have benefitted from the struggles of progressives outside of the narrow confines of reproductive rights.
+The civil rights won battles which allow them the right to vote, own property and handle their own money did not come without major fights.

 To the contrary, white women of varying class have demonstrably taken a decided stance against protecting the rights of those less protected and have themselves engaged in systemic oppression and support of oppressive and discriminatory practices against others.

-It is reprehensibe and shameful but most of all it is ignorant.
+It is reprehensible and shameful but most of all it is ignorant.